Updated: March 20, 2022

-In mid-April 2017, I finally tried a different and much more pleasant way of enjoying the sakura along Kaizu-Osaki.
-I went on Biwako Kisen’s “Sakura Cruise” from Imazu Port for the first time on board the megumi trimaran (triple hulled for stable ride).
+Another recommended alternative is to go on a sakura cruise from Nagahama Port (for people coming from Maibara, Nagoya, Fukui, etc.), Hikone Port, or Imazu Port (for people coming from Otsu/Kyoto).
+In mid-April 2017, I went on Biwako Kisen’s “Sakura Cruise” from Imazu Port for the first time on board the megumi trimaran (triple hulled for stable ride).
 It was only one of many “sakura cruises” or “sakura hanami boats” that swarm the area during the cherry blossom season. (“Sakura” means cherry blossoms.)

-Cruise operators Biwako Kisen (琵琶湖汽船) and Ohmi Marine (オーミマリン) both offer sakura cherry blossom cruises to Kaizu-Osaki during early to mid-April.
+Cruise operators Biwako Kisen (琵琶湖汽船) and Ohmi Marine (オーミマリン) both offer sakura cherry blossom cruises to Kaizu-Osaki from late March to mid-April.
 Biwako Kisen has boats departing Imazu Port and Nagahama Port, while Ohmi Marine has boats going from Hikone Port and Makino Dock.

-Both cruise companies have at least four boats daily, and they may schedule extra boats on peak weekends.
-The fare is around ¥3,000 to ¥3,500.
-I highly recommend going on a cruise that also docks at Kaizu-Osaki Port where you can get off the boat and walk around Kaizu-Osaki for about 30 min. before returning to the boat.
+Both cruise companies have three or four cherry blossom boat cruises daily, and they may schedule extra boats on peak weekends.
+The fare is around ¥3,600.
+I highly recommend going on a cruise that also docks at Kaizu-Osaki Port where you can get off the boat and walk around Kaizu-Osaki for 30 or 40 min. before returning to the boat.
 Otherwise, other boats just cruise along Kaizu-Osaki without docking.
 Note that if the water is rough on windy days, the boat might not be able to dock.

 From Imazu Port, the cruise that includes 30-min. docking at Kaizu-Osaki takes about 90 min. round trip.
 From Nagahama Port and Hikone Port, it takes about 2.5 hours.